MaterializeInc/terraform-aws-msk-privatelink/README.md

 # Materialize + PrivateLink + MSK

+> **Warning**
+> This is provided on a best-effort basis and Materialize cannot offer support for this module

 This repository contains a Terraform module that configures a PrivateLink endpoint for an existing Amazon MSK cluster to connect to Materialize.

 The module creates the following resources: